National Art Library

-The National Art Library in the Victoria & Albert Museum in London, UK.

 The National Art Library (NAL) is a major reference library, situated in the Victoria and Albert Museum (V&A), a museum of decorative arts in London.
 The NAL holds the UK's most comprehensive collection of both books as art and books about art, which includes many genres and time periods.
 The NAL is open to the public, and as a closed reference library, items must be requested through the staff and cannot be removed from the reading room.
 The collections cover a wide range of art and design topics, including books about artists and art techniques, and consists of many different collections materials, including archival materials, artist's books, and children's literature.
 The library also serves as the museum's curatorial department for book arts.
 As a reference library, the NAL also serves as a training library for students, curators and museum staff, and the public.

 The current mission of the NAL includes making information about art history and practice widely available, and aims to serve both national and international communities.